jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 * Tsunami
 * Volcano

+Overall, could this analysis show potential movers climatic incentives or deterrents to assist them in choosing where in the US to live next?

 ### Data Sets

 The dataset used during this analysis, us_disaster_declarations.csv, was sourced from Kaggle.com.
 The content includes a high-level summary of all federally declared disasters by FEMA since 1953 and provides metrics such as the incident type, incident time and duration, geography, and whether programs were implemented.